 Methodology, Adolescent Development, and Prevention Laboratory

-The Methodology, Adolescent Development, and Prevention (MAP) Lab combines cutting-edge methodologies with applied prevention science to improve outcomes for adolescents, particularly those from marginalized communities.
-Our work emphasizes resilience, equity, and the application of advanced quantitative methods to foster positive youth development.
+The Methodology, Adolescent Development, and Prevention (MAP) Lab integrates cutting-edge quantitative methodologies with applied prevention science to advance evidence-based interventions that enhance outcomes for adolescents, with particular emphasis on supporting youth from historically marginalized communities.
+Our scholarly work emphasizes the cultivation of resilience, the promotion of equity, and the rigorous application of advanced quantitative methods to foster positive developmental trajectories.

 Highlighting key contributions to prevention science and methodology